Xheisiana/Nestify-MS/README.md

 Facilitate communication with parents regarding important updates, upcoming events, and children’s progress.
 Notify parents about school activities, meetings, and other relevant news.

 **Meal Planning & Dietary Management:**
 Customize menus based on dietary needs and allergies.
 Track meal consumption for individual children.
-Notify parents of meal schedules and dietary changes
+Notify parents of meal schedules and dietary changes.

 **Reports and Analytics:**
 Generate detailed reports on attendance, staff performance, and financials, helping the administration make informed decisions.